Ajrarn/Natao/app/languages/helpMarkdown-en.md

 Natao should be on [Github][github.natao].

-Then, anywhere in the document (usually at the end), you define your link label by putting it in between brackets followed by a colon, followed by the destination between quotations marks:
+Then, anywhere in the document (usually at the end), you define your link-label by putting it in between brackets followed by a colon, and then followed by the destination between quotations marks:

     [github.natao]: https://github.com/Ajrarn/Natao  "Natao on Github"

-You will note that the link labels you place at the end of your document remain invisible in the document's final, ready-to-print version.
+You will note that the link-labels you place at the end of your document remain invisible in the document's final, ready-to-print version.
 The labels only pop up when you drag your mouse's cursor above the link within your document.
-Creating those link labels allows you to stay organized and to use them more than once in your text.
+Creating those link-labels allows you to stay organized and to use them more than once in your text.

 [github.natao]: https://github.com/Ajrarn/Natao  "Natao sur Github"